The many Wellesley-specific traditions make commencement a momentous event for students and their guests.

 Held the day before Commencement each year, the Baccalaureate service is a multifaith, spiritual gathering for graduating seniors to celebrate their journey through Wellesley College.
 The program includes student reflections, dancing, drumming, singing and lots of shared memories.
 Inspired by Wellesley's historic belief that education is a spiritual as well as an intellectual journey, Baccalaureate celebrates and affirms the diversity of religious and cultural identities of our students, as a part of the student experience.

 The procession will form at 1:40 p.m. on the path between Founders Hall and the Margaret Clapp Library if the weather is fair, or under the tent on Severance Green if rain.
-As seating is limited in the Chapel, only seniors will be seated inside the Chapel.
-Additional viewing locations will be announced for families to watch the livestream.
+As seating is limited in the Chapel, Each graduating seniors will receive one ticket for Baccalaureate for a family member to attend in person.
+Additional viewing for families will be located at the Library Lecture Room.

 There will be a special Baccalaureate concert at 8PM.